-The national education system, particularly further and higher education, is crucial in generating skilled professionals suitable for software and computer service activities.
+The national education system, particularly further and higher education, is crucial in generating skilled professionals suitable for software and computer ærvice activities.
 Basic funding and information technology can still remain a problem, despite the provision of sophisticated software training programmes.
 For example, the University of Nambia had only 15 computers for 2,000 students (Wresch, 1998).
-Similarly in Mozambique there were only two organizations, (Centro de Informatica Universidade Eduardo Mondlan and EXI Lda), that provided semi-professional information technology education in 1996 (Werner, 1996).
+Similarly, in Mozambique only two organizations (Centro de Informatica Universidade Eduardo Mondlan and EXI Lda) provided semi-professional information technology education in 1996 (Werner, 1996).

 The most obvious obstacle developing countries encounter in establishing a successful computer software and services industry is lack of financial capital.
 This is most evident in the number and distribution of computers within developing countries and more indirectly to the availability and cost of advanced telecommunication services.
-To be able to participate in software development and the provision of computer services requires, not surprisingly, access to a computer, whereas the diffusion and availability of computers in developing countries still remains low.
-Buying a computer would cost the average Bangladeshi more than eight year's income (compared with just one month's wage for the average American (UNDP, 1999)
+Software development and the provision of computer services requires, not surprisingly, access to a computer, whereas the diffusion and availability of computers in developing countries still remains low.
+Buying a computer would cost the average Bangladeshi more than eight year's income (compared with just one month's wage for the average American (UNDP, 1999).